rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ~"a\\.b"
 ```

-It is recommended using [substring filter](https://docs.victoriametrics.com/victorialogs/logsql/#substring-filter) when searching for some substring is needed.
+It is recommended to use the [substring filter](https://docs.victoriametrics.com/victorialogs/logsql/#substring-filter) when a substring search is needed.

 By default the regexp filter is applied to the [`_msg` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#message-field).
 Specify the needed [field name](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) in front of the filter